zimmaz/Convex-Layer-Depth-Locator/README.md

 # Country Convex Layer Depth Locator

-Class for finding the convex hull peeling depth of a given county by means of a recursive convex hull algorithm.
+A Class for finding the convex hull peeling depth of a given country by means of a recursive convex hull algorithm.

 **More on**: